cassyclark96/ames-mini-project/README.md

     - strong exploratory data analysis to question correlation and relationship across predictive variables
     - code that reproducibly and consistently applies feature transformation (such as the preprocessing library)
 3. Predict the values for your target column in the test dataset and submit your predictions to Kaggle to see how your model does against unknown data.
     - **Note**: Kaggle expects to see your submissions in a specific format.
 Check the challenge's page to make sure you are formatting your CSVs correctly!
+For an example of the submission being exported and submitted, see the video [here](https://generalassembly.zoom.us/rec/play/r-vdl5JgHn_2VTz9-SZHWAoC7zgQw8qcm21Z0rKLDYNR3mNLaCtMU_6R_TIg_Uw3pT6JvR2od_YuWdKE.kFWPmfHndqI5I_g1?continueMode=true&_x_zm_rtaid=2P8B4hIUS8qfA8uE7mh7gQ.1599240882087.709ac0e68680876426e0287cb0cffac1&_x_zm_rhtaid=904).
     - **You are limited to models you've learned in class**.
 In other words, you cannot use XGBoost, Neural Networks or any other advanced model for this project.
 4. Evaluate your models!
     - consider your evaluation metrics